csoftdev88/angular-scss/README.md

 `build.config.js`

 See The Build System.

-## Creating a new tenant from scratch
-All settings specific to a tenant is located in src/targets/{tenant}/ - a default setup is provided to get you started in src/targets/default/ - when creating a new tenant duplicate the default folder and rename it according to the tenant name, and update as follows:

-### Settings
-The main tenant settings file is located in src/targets/{tenant}/settings.js and is commented, many settings such as google analytics, google tag manager can be enabled/disabled depending on tenant needs, this should be evaluated at the start of the project.
-However some settings are required and must be set at the start of the project, request them to your project manager, those are:

-* defaultProductRateId
-* authType - "infiniti" or "mobius"
-* infiniti - if authType = infiniti this must be enabled and environment urls updated accordingly
-* infiniti e-commerce tracking - if authType = infiniti this must be enabled and environment urls updated accordingly
-* evolution infiniti script - if authType = infiniti this must be enabled and script updated accordingly
-* sentry - this should always be enabled and urls are not tenant specific so doesn't need to be updated
-* googleAnalytics - check if this should be enabled and get client ID
-* googleTagManager - check if this should be enabled and get client ID
-* chainCode - uppercase code for current tenant
-* Mobius-chainId
-* Mobius-channelId
-* baseURL - API base url with various environments
-* Mobius product search/purchase tracking - enable?
-* singleProperty - true if only one property
-* facebookAppId - required for facebook sharing

-### Locales
-Locales files located in src/targets/{tenant}/locales are processed by grunt/node when building the app into angular template files.
-These files and some of their settings need to match the "languages" settings in Settings file, you can check what values are required by a tenant by fetching the "generics/languages" endpoint of the current tenant API, then update the locales params such as "base_href", "language_code" accordingly

-### css
-Refer to comments in src/targets/default/styles/style.less

 ## prerender.io
 As mobius-web is an angular application, we rely on prerender.io to index pages for search engines.